Cylinder head cracking can result in catastrophic damage to the engine.

 - Leaky hoses

-- Pre-ignition in the cylinders of the engine.
+- Pre-ignition in the cylinders of the engine

 Keep up with general maintenance.

-To prevent overheating, make sure that your radiator is filled and in good condition, with a tightly sealed cap.
+To prevent overheating, make sure that your radiator is filled and in good condition, with a tightly sealed rad cap.
 Furthermore check to be certain that your engine thermostat is in good working order, and accurately reflecting the temperature.
 Make sure that you have no stretched belts or leaky hoses, and that the fan is working effectively.
-If your car does overheat, stop, turn off the engine, and allow it to cool completely before adding water.
+If your engine does overheat, stop, turn off the engine, and allow it to cool completely before adding water.

 Diagnosing a bad head gasket, by looking for the symptoms, can be quite misleading.